 Diarrhea is a common problem caused by antibacterial which usually ends when the antibacterial is discontinued.
-Sometimes after starting treatment with antibacterial, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibacterial.
-If this occurs, patients should contact their physician as soon as possible
+Sometimes after starting treatment with an antibacterial, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after taking the last dose of the antibacterial.
+If this occurs, patients should contact their physician as soon as possible.

 During prolonged therapy with LINCOCIN, periodic liver and kidney function tests and blood counts should be performed.